mountainvictor/mountainvictor.github.io/_posts/2024-08-01-cobalt-lake-5040-peak.md

 We decided to camp here and rest up for the night, hoping it would clear up and we'd get to see the mountain views when we wake up.

 There is also a small waterfall/stream near the bear cache past the wildflowers.
 If you did not fill up water by the lake, this stream is an alternative to the drinking pond by the Hut.
-We would recommend the stream - at least it is running water!
+We would recommend the stream as it's at least running water!